The Shoppes at South Hills: South Hills Mall

 In the early 1980s, an initial proposal for a two-story mall adjacent to South Hills was submitted.
 This proposal became the Poughkeepsie Galleria and opened in 1987.
 Though the malls co-existed successfully for the first several years of the Galleria's existence, as the 1990s began South Hills began to suffer.
 The decline largely began in 1991 when Hess's closed their location and Sears moved to the Galleria.
 The Hess's space was replaced by Burlington Coat Factory, while the Sears space was divided between Pharmhouse and a freestanding Price Chopper supermarket.
 Service Merchandise relocated to the mall in 1995 after closing their location at the Dutchess Mall.
 The company ultimately went out of business in 2002.

 In the 1990s, South Hills was sold to Sarakreek Holdings NV, a Dutch property holding firm which attempted to revive the mall by opening "big-box" retailers like Media Play, Old Navy, Office Max, Discovery Zone, and Bob's Stores.
 The success was short-lived.
 By the late 1990s, Sarakreek sold South Hills to the Dagar Group, a locally based retail ownership group.

 The mall's decline accelerated after this change as many smaller tenants left the mall.
 Filling those holes have been smaller, independent shops which existed for only a brief time.
 The Service Merchandise location has been largely vacant, minus several months as an overstock book store.
 After Phar-Mor, parent of Pharmhouse, folded, the space was filled by two different furniture stores.
 The closings of Media Play, OfficeMax, and Price Chopper supermarket in 2006 did not bode well for the mall.
 The Price Chopper location was subsequently replaced by a ShopRite supermarket and has remained successful.

 All other smaller stores in the mall had closed by December 31, 2007.
 Despite all other stores being closed, the interior halls of the South Hills Mall remained open.

-For a period of time from January through May 2008, the only remaining sources of income for the mall were the major anchor stores; Silver Cinemas, Kmart, Burlington Coat Factory, ShopRite, and Namco Pools.
+For a period of time from January through May 2008, the only remaining stores were the major anchor stores: Kmart, Silver Cinemas, Burlington Coat Factory, and ShopRite.